Finding Great Notebook Alternatives

 Fans of Harry Potter might like CelesteFrittata‘s bewitching notebooks, made from recycled paper with hard covers that are distressed to to look like old, roughly-used books.
 They come with titles such as, “Transfigurations,” “Potions,” or “Spells and Charms.”
 From Italy, they are available online from Etsy.
 Celestefritata appears to translate as Heavenly Fritata or Fried Heaven.
 They are a bit pricy at $25.69 a book, and the hard cover probably is too large for pocket storage.
 A very small operation, last time I checked online, the owner (and the website) was on vacation!

 Ogami Stone Paper – Without Wood or Vegetation

 Ogami Stone Paper has just started offering notebooks with paper made with calcium carbonite and resin – no wood pulp or other vegetable material – making the “paper” water, grease and oil proof.
 The site offers a variety of notebooks, but not very much explanation of what it’s constructed of.
-Also the PDF brochure wouldn’t download for me.
-Something to try in the future, though.
-(Check our listing for Miquelreus for distribution.)
+As of 8/8/2017, the website no longer exists and it appears the company may be out of business.